-Joan Semmel's Sunlight (1978) is included in the group exhibition Scenes from the Collection, at the Jewish Museum, New York.
+Joan Semmel included in Scenes from the Collection at the Jewish Museum, New York, NY.

 For the first time in 25 years, the Jewish Museum presents a major new exhibition of its unparalleled collection.
 Scenes from the Collection transforms the entire third floor with nearly 600 works from antiquities to contemporary art, many of which are on view for the first time at the Museum.
 Art and Jewish objects are shown together, affirming universal values that are shared among people of all faiths and backgrounds.